 In May 2019, the Sponsor paid \$25,000 to cover certain offering costs of the Company in consideration of 11,500,000 shares of Class B common stock, par value \$0.0001, (the "Founder Shares").
 In June 2019, the Sponsor transferred 25,000 Founder Shares to each of the Company's independent directors.
 The initial stockholders have agreed to forfeit up to 1,500,000 Founder Shares to the extent that the over-allotment option is not exercised in full by the underwriters.
 The forfeiture will be adjusted to the extent that the over-allotment option is not exercised in full by the underwriters so that the Founder Shares will represent 20% of the Company's issued and outstanding shares after the Initial Public Offering.
-The underwriters exercised their over-allotment option in part on July 22, 2019; 250,000 Founder Shares are subject to forfeiture to the extent the underwriters do not exercise the remainder of their over-allotment option.
+The underwriters exercised their overallotment option in part on July 22, 2019.
+On September 3, 2019, the remainder of the underwriters' over-allotment option expired and the Sponsor forfeited 250,000 Founder Shares.
+As of June 30, 2020, there were 11,250,000 shares of Class B common stock outstanding.